semantic-flow/sflo/docs/data/notes/xebek3dtv2zgs9ah0vbv57g.md

 - **Mesh Resources**:
   - **Nodes**: Semantic Atoms
-    - **Dataset Nodes**: Bundles of data with optional quasi-immutable, versioned history
+    - **data nodes**: Bundles of data with optional quasi-immutable, versioned history
-    - **Namespace Nodes**: basically empty folders for URL-based hierarchical organization
+    - **bare nodes**: basically empty folders for URL-based hierarchical organization
-    - **Reference Nodes**: Refer to "things that exist" like people, or songs, or ideas
-  - **Elements**: things that help define and systematize the nodes
+  - **Components**: things that help define and systematize the nodes
-    - **Flows**: datasets for node metadata, reference data, and payload data
+    - **Flows**: datasets for node metadata and data
       - **Snapshots**: temporal slices of a flow, containing RDF dataset distributions
     - **Handles**: things that let you refer to a node as a node instead of as its referent
-    - **Asset Trees**: elements that allow you to attach arbitrary collections of files and folders to a mesh; in a sense, these things are "outside" the mesh, and other than the top-level "_meta" folder, they don't contain any other mesh resources
+    - **Asset Trees**: components that allow you to attach arbitrary collections of files and folders to a mesh; in a sense, these things are "outside" the mesh, and other than the top-level "_meta" folder, they don't contain any other mesh resources

 ### Semantic Flow Workflow: